reshmasundar18/VLSI-LAB-EXP-1/README.md

-## VLSI-LAB-EXPERIMENTS
+## VLSI-LAB-EXP-1
-# SIMULATION AND IMPLEMENTATION  OF LOGIC GATES,ADDERS AND SUBTRACTOR
+# SIMULATION AND IMPLEMENTATION  OF LOGIC GATES,ADDERS AND SUBTRACTORS

 ## AIM:
-        To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.
+        To simulate and synthesis Logic Gates,Adders and SubtractorS using Xilinx ISE.

 ## APPARATUS REQUIRED:
                        Xilinx 14.7 Spartan6 FPGA